Fubuhe station

 Fubuhe station (阜埠河站 (Fùbùhé Zhàn)) is a subway station in Changsha, Hunan, China, operated by the Changsha subway operator Changsha Metro.
 It is the largest subway station in Changsha.

 Station layout

-The station has one island platform.
+The station has one side platform and two island platforms.

 History

 Construction began in June 2015 and the station was completed in February 2019.
 The station opened on 26 May 2019.